GeminiDRSoftware/IRAF_VM_tutorial/source/index.rst

    hardware; nevertheless, an updated OVA file has been made available for anyone that wishes to continue using VirtualBox on Intel for the time being.

-This method uses `QEMU <https://www.qemu.org>`_ to emulate Intel hardware on ARM64, which works well, producing the same results as on a Linux machine, but with a large performance penalty.
-A test case using GMOS multi-slit data took **14 times** as long to run on an M1 machine as when running Linux natively on a recent i7 processor, with the overhead varying considerably between different processing steps.
-This is, however, the *only* way of running the necessary IRAF packages on new Apple CPUs (at least prior to *possible* optimizations in MacOS 13).
+This method uses `QEMU <https://www.qemu.org>`_ to emulate x86_64 hardware on ARM64, which works well, producing the same results as on a Linux machine, but with a large performance penalty.
+A test case using GMOS multi-slit data took **14 times** as long to run on an M1 machine as when running natively on a recent i7 processor, with the overhead varying considerably between different processing steps.
+This is, however, the *only* way of running the necessary IRAF packages on new Apple CPUs (at least prior to MacOS 13).

 ..
 On Apple machines with Intel processors, the virtualization overhead is much smaller and the processing speed should be similar to that on VirtualBox.

-Compared with the original version 1 release for VirtualBox, the new Gemini IRAF VM image has the following features:
+Compared with the original 2020 release for VirtualBox, the new Gemini IRAF VM image has the following features:

   * A new control interface, GemVM.
   * A simpler installation method, using Anaconda / Miniconda.